Writing romance into your story doesn’t have to be an exercise in clichés.

 I actually like this trope, but only when it’s done well.
 Yes, it’s been done and done again, but there’s something about this narrative structure that brushes aside the “love at first sight” bullshit with real gusto.
 Because really―how much can you love someone if the first time you meet they’re making an ass of themselves?
 Not to mention that I’ve never met a couple that doesn’t fight, or doesn’t challenge each other in some way, and is truly happy.

-Writing romance doesn’t mean choking on rose petals, drowning in half-assed poetry, or getting a cavity from all the sugary sweetness soaking through the pages of your manuscript.
-Learn to cut out this genre’s tired tropes, or at least how to use them to your advantage, and make the love story in your work one of a kind.
-And if you need some help, or just someone to tell you if something you’ve tried is gag-inducing, I’m happy to help rid your world of mush.
+Writing romance doesn’t have to mean choking on rose petals, drowning in half-assed poetry, or getting a cavity from all the sugary sweetness soaking through the pages of your manuscript and ruining whatever else you had going on in there.
+Learn to avoid this genre’s tired tropes, or at least how to use them to your advantage and make the love story in your work one of a kind.
+And if you need to talk to someone who isn’t afraid to tell you when a couple is gag-inducing, or an affair lacks flair, or if the new romance is already falling into a rut fifty pages in, I’m happy to help rid your pages of mush.